Announcement Type: Initial notice of Funds Availability (NOFA) inviting applications from qualified organizations for Fiscal Year 2007 funding.

 (3) An applicant should submit written statements from the county, parish, or township governments of the area affected that the project is beneficial and does not duplicate current activities.
 If the local governmental units will not provide such statements, the applicant will prepare and include with its preapplication a summary of its analysis of alternatives considered under 7 CFR 1944.514(c).
 However, Indian nonprofit organization applicants should obtain the written concurrence of the Tribal governing body in lieu of the concurrence of the county governments.

-(5) Rural Development will deal only with authorized representatives designated by the applicant.
-The authorized representatives must have no pecuniary interest in any of the following as they would relate in any way to the TSA grant: The award of any engineering, architectural, management, administration, or construction contracts; purchase of the furnishings, fixtures or equipment; or purchase and/or development of land.
-(Note: Rural Development has designated the Area Office as the primary point of contact for all matters relating to the TSA program and as the office responsible for the administration of approved TSA projects.)
+(4) USDA Rural Development will deal only with authorized representatives designated by the applicant.
+The authorized representatives must have no pecuniary interest in any of the following as they would relate in any way to the TSA grant: the award of any engineering, architectural, management, administration, or construction contracts; purchase of the furnishings, fixtures or equipment; or purchase and/or development of land.
+(Note: USDA Rural Development has designated the Area Office as the primary point of contact for all matters relating to the TSA program and as the office responsible for the administration of approved TSA projects.)

 Intergovernmental Review.
 This program is subject to the provisions of Executive Order 12372, which requires intergovernmental consultation with State and local officials.